cognitedata/data-model-examples/CONTRIBUTING.md

 The `dump_datamodel.py` script is used to dump the data model from a Cognite Data Fusion tenant.
 It takes four arguments: <space> <model_name> <version> <target_dir>.
-In it's current state, the format it dumps is NOT compatible with the format needed for load_data.py to load the data model.
+Currently, the format it dumps is NOT compatible with the format needed for load_data.py to load the data model.
 It is a work in progress and shared here as one of several tools that allow you to understand the inner workings of data modeling in CDF in a more hands-on way.